 The mission of Minority Business Development Agency (MBDA) at the U.S. Department of Commerce is to foster the growth and competitiveness of minority-owned firms in the United States.
-This is accomplished primarily through a nationwide network of MBDA Business Centers staffed with business experts who provide minority entrepreneurs with strategic business consulting services designed to assist with access to contracts, capital and markets.
+This is accomplished primarily through a nationwide network of MBDA Business Centers staffed with business experts who provide minority entrepreneurs with strategic business consulting services designed to assist with access to contracts, capital, and markets.
 The efforts of the agency cross public, private, state and local governmental, business and institutional interests.
-The programs impact heavily on job creation, economic revitalization, community sustainability as well as regional, national and global competitiveness.
+The programs impact heavily on job creation, economic revitalization, community sustainability as well as regional, national and global competitiveness. *This position is VIRTUAL*

 Position Title: Legislative Affairs Intern; (32-40 hours per week)

-Supervisor: Justin Tanner, Associate Director, Legislative, Education and Intergovernmental Affairs
+Supervisor: Curtis Doster, Associate Director, Office of Legislative, Education and Intergovernmental Affairs

 Description of Duties

 - Support initiatives under the federal collaboration program, including developing opportunities for partnering with other federal agencies.

 - Support the development of an inter-agency conference program on capital access.

 - Develop news items for MBDA’s stakeholders and support the stakeholder's outreach program.